-- 29 We explore the causal relationship between the arrival of the Afar plume and the initiation of the Afro- - 30 Arabian rift.
-We mapped the rift architecture in the triple junction region from geophysical data and - 31 reviewed the available geological temporal evidence.
-We infer a progressive development of the plume- - 32 rift system and suggest an interaction between active and passive mechanisms in which the plume - 33 provided a push-force that changed the kinematics of the associated plates.
+- 31 In this contribution, we explore the causal relationship between the arrival of the Afar plume and the - 32 initiation of the Afro-Arabian rift.
+We mapped the rift architecture in the triple junction region using - 33 geophysical data and reviewed the available geological data.
+We interpret a progressive development of - 34 the plume-rift system and suggest an interaction between active and passive mechanisms in which the - 35 plume provided a push-force that changed the kinematics of the associated plates.